DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/1_explore/3_analyse_problem.md

 ![Use Case Symbols](../1_explore/assests/use_case_symbols.png)

 ## For Units 2 to 4
-In addition to the requirements of Unit 1, you need to be cafeful wit hpw you represent databases in your Use Case Diagram.
+In addition to the requirements of Unit 1, you need to be cafeful with the representation of databases in the Use Case Diagram.

 |Type of Database|Use Case Representation|
 |:---------------|:----------------------|